KhronosGroup/Vulkan-Guide/chapters/extensions/cleanup.md

 This extension allows an application when using a depth/stencil format to do an image translation on each the depth and stencil separately.
 Starting in Vulkan 1.2 this functionality is required for all implementations.

+## VK_KHR_depth_stencil_resolve

+> Promoted to core in Vulkan 1.2

+This extension adds support for automatically resolving multisampled depth/stencil attachments in a subpass in a similar manner as for color attachments.

 ## VK_EXT_separate_stencil_usage

 > Promoted to core in Vulkan 1.2